seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Who, Troilus?
 Troilus is the better man of the two.

 **CRESSIDA**
-O Jupiter! there’s no comparison.
+O Jupiter! there's no comparison.

 **PANDARUS**
 What, not between Troilus and Hector?
 Do you know a